poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 **Remediation**
 1. Whenever possible, apps/sites with Addictive Patterns should have Friction Points.
 2. A Friction Point is when you insert a mindfulness task or pause to the start/middle of a problematic app/site to give your conscious self the chance to avoid a bad habit.
 3. Progress is not linear, and some days are better than others.
+Be kind to yourself.

 The steps below are implementations of this framework.